Billy-Spearman-WCCI/RaceCarExtension/README.md

     * `git checkout main; git fetch; git merge origin/main` (or you could be lazy and just do `git checkout main; git pull`)
     * `git checkout -b feature_even_better_feature` and start from the top.
+* What can go wrong?
+    * Possible problem: The team accepts a Pull Request with lousy code
+        * Possible solutions:
+            * Read the changes before agreeing.
+            * Create a new branch and fix what's wrong.
+    * Possible problem: After you're done coding your branch, you try to make a pull request and GitHub says that your branch is-out-of-date.
+        * Possible solutions:
+            * Do lots of `git fetch; git merge origin/main` -- at least immediately after every PR is accepted.
+            * Wait until you're ready for the PR and do the `git fetch; git merge origin/main` then -- but it will be harder then.